someetshende/portfolio-website/README.md

 ## Deployment

-You can deploy this portfolio website using platforms like GitHub Pages, Netlify, or Vercel.
+You can deploy this portfolio website using platforms like GitHub Pages.
 Make sure to update the necessary deployment settings and adjust any paths if needed.

 ## Credits